-We will guide you step by step how easily you can install & configure the server :-
+We will guide you step by step on how easily you can Install Apache & configure the server:-

-How do I install and configure the Apache , MariaDB & PHP on new server?.
-To install the Apache , MariaDB & PHP you must have server root access.
-Basically you can perform the thing on VPS / Dedicated server only.
+How do I install and configure the Apache, MariaDB & PHP on a new server?.
+To install the Apache, MariaDB & PHP you must have server root access.
+Basically, you can perform the thing on VPS / Dedicated server only.

 Step 1: Install Apache2 HTTP Server on Ubuntu

-Apache2 HTTP Server is the most popular & faster web server to use for hosting provider & web developer.
+Apache2 HTTP Server is the most popular & faster web server to use for hosting providers & web developers.

 sudo apt update